-The typical entry requirement is a first degree in Classics, Classical Civilisation or a related background in Arts and Humanities, normally an upper second or above, or equivalent.
-English language requirement IELTS 6.5 (with a minimum of 5.5 in each component) or Swansea University recognised equivalent.
+A first degree in Classics, Classical Civilisation or a related background in Arts and Humanities, normally an upper second or above, or equivalent.
+Overseas students are expected to possess an IELTS score of 6.5.

 Months of entry

 The MA in Ancient Narrative Literature is the first of its kind in the world.
 It draws on world-level expertise to explore the various types of narrative produced in ancient Greece, Rome and Egypt.

 The course focuses on the narratives of the ancient Greeks, Romans and Egyptians, both fictional and factual, in a variety of literary forms, including the novel, epic poetry, mythology, historiography, and biography.
 It is taught by a team of scholars associated with the KYKNOS research centre, whose research in this field is internationally recognised.